 How can cannabis be consumed?

-There are a variety of ways cannabis can be consumed, including smoking, vaping, dabbing, as well as drinking or eating (e.g. teas, cannabis oil, baked goods, etc.).
+There are a variety of ways cannabis can be consumed, including smoking, vaping, dabbing, as well as drinking or eating (e.g., teas, cannabis oil, baked goods, etc.).
 How it's consumed can affect when its effects start and how long they will last.
 Smoking and oral ingestion are the two most popular ways of consuming cannabis.
-With smoking, noticeable effects can be felt within minutes and typically last for 2 to 4 hours, whereas with oral ingestion, noticeable effects may take as long as 3 or 4 hours to be felt and can last up to 8 hours or more.
+With smoking or vaporizing, effects can be felt within minutes and can last up to 24 hours, whereas with oral ingestion (eating or drinking) effects may take as long as 2 hours to be felt and can last up to 24 hours.

 What are the medical uses of cannabis?

 The effects of cannabis in the body are regulated through the endocannabinoid system.
 This system is involved in many processes in our body such as pain sensation, mood, sleep, energy balance, and memory.
 Medical cannabis has been studied for several uses, including:

 - improving quality of life in a palliative care setting (for people with terminal diseases)

 - chronic pain involving cancer

 - neurological problems including multiple sclerosis, amyotrophic lateral sclerosis, and spinal cord injury